How to Retrieve Your Wallet From a Pickpocket on a Barcelona Metro

 Nothing was missing.
 That kind of luck won’t come twice.

-I travel quite a bit and haven’t been robbed on the road since August 1992.
+I travel extensively for work and haven’t been robbed on the road since August 1992.
 (That doesn’t really count since I saw it coming.)
 I rarely keep my wallet in a back pocket in crowded situations.
 This little episode reminded me why.

 Photo – Barcelona 004, Passatge de la Pau (Paz/Peace), 31-Jul-2010